OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         protected String telephoneNumber;
         protected String usageLocation;
         protected String userPrincipalName;
-        protected boolean isDeleted;  // this will move toodto
+        protected boolean isDeleted;  // this will move to dto

         /**
          * These four properties are for future use.